maevadevs/Go-Developer-Foundation/01-Hello-World/readme.md

 ## Package

 - Package == Project == Workspace == Namespace
+- A collection of common source code files
 - A Package can have many files associated with it
   - Each file ending with `.go`
   - The very first line of each file in the same package must start with the package declaration